-IFRS 9 Financial Instruments (Effective date for periods beginning on or after 1 January 2018) IFRS 9 deals with classification and measurement of financial assets and its requirements represent a significant change from the existing requirements in IAS 39 in respect of financial assets: amortised cost and fair value.
-Financial assets are measured at amortised cost when the business model is to hold assets in order to collect contractual cash flows.
+-IFRS 9 Financial Instruments (Effective date for periods beginning on or after 1 January 2018)

+IFRS 9 deals with classification and measurement of financial assets and its requirements represent a significant change from the existing requirements in IAS 39 in respect of financial assets: amortised cost and fair value.
+Financial assets are measured at amortised cost when the business model is to hold assets in order to collect contractual cash a.
+Basis of preparation (continued)

+Notes to the Financial Statements of the Fund (continued) For the year ended 31 December 2018 flows.
 All other financial assets are measured at fair value with changes recognised in profit or loss.
-For an investment in an equity instrument that is not held for trading, an entity may an initial recognition elect to present all fair value oppraces from the investment in other comprehensive may on initial recognition elect to present all fair value changes from the investment in other comprehensive income.
+For an investment in an equity instrument that is not held for trading, an entity may on initial recognition elect to present all fair value changes from the investment in other comprehensive income.
 IFRS 9 has been applied retrospectively, subject to certain transitional provisions.
 The standard did not have a significant impact on the Financial Statements since: